 'winter home' or 'year round' retirement in Puerto Rico, USA.

 Are you a 'snow bird'? then coastal is best.
-Can you tolerate 90 degrees in the coastal summerm near the beaches?
+Can you tolerate 90 degrees in the coastal summer near the beaches?
 If you want a winter retreat then your options should be closer to the beach..Did you like San Juan city life?
 Do you need a particular type of friends.. hobbies etc...Do you want to find a party drinking crowd to socialize with?
+The condos at Rio Mar in the Rio Grande municipality offer

 Most importantly, is safety a big issue with you?
 PR is hardly a low crime island.

 A. If the ocean is an absolute priority you might want to spend a month in a highrise condo in Luquillo, with a rental car, to explore with..
-'Playa Azul' is by the sea, is a gated community, guard at the gate.. can walk to some things. great beach. miserable little town but easy drive to lots of things. ( Do NOT be fooled by false advertising and rent a condo in LOIZA. no, no!)
+'Playa Azul' is by the sea, is a gated community, guard at the gate.. can walk to some things. great beach. just a little town but an easy drive to lots of things. ( Do NOT be fooled by false advertising and rent a condo in LOIZA. no, no!)
+In the hills above Luquillo you will find the best of all locations, cooler but with easy access to beaches.

-B. Rincon on the far east end of PR has a lot of 'expats' but big waves in the winter.
+B. Rincon on the far east end of PR has a lot of 'expats', big waves in the winter, a surfers paradise, has become gentrified and no longer inexpensive.

 C. Old San Juan is great for walking and culture, no easy beach to get to.